Umstead 100 Mile Endurance Run All rights reserved

 Medical Checks: There will be no medical checks before, after or during the race.
 Each entrant is responsible for knowing his or her own physical limitations.
 We encourage each entrant to get a complete physical before participating in this race.
 The Red Cross will be available at the Headquarters’ Aid Station.
 Rex Hospital is located 3 miles from the course's eastern flank and transportation will be supplied for those with serious problems.
 If in the opinion of the race director or aid station captains, your physical or mental condition deteriorates to the point of endangering your safety, you will be withdrawn from the race.

 Runner Performance Requirements: Each runner is expected to be courteous to aid station volunteers and other runners.
 The runner is also responsible for the courteous behavior and actions of their crew members.
 Please insure crew members maintain control of small children.
-No alcoholic beverages allowed in the Park by State law.
+No alcoholic beverages allowed in the Park by State law, please inform your crew as this also applies to them.
 No pets will be allowed.
 Littering beyond 300 feet from aid stations is prohibited and is grounds for removal from the Race.
-It is each runner’s personal responsibility to insure his number is visible on the front of his clothing.
-Each runner must insure, verbally, that the scorer at each aid station has recorded his number.
+It is each runner’s personal responsibility to ensure his number is visible on the front of his clothing.
+Each runner must ensure, verbally, that the scorer at each aid station has recorded his number.
 We have substantial problems with groups of runners in the first loop and with non-reporting late at night, when the scorers are as tired as the runners.
 Help the scorers out.
-Runners and crews are expected to be familiar with and comply with the information contained in the “2014 Race Information Packet”!
+Runners and crews are expected to be familiar with and comply with the information contained in the “2015 Race Information Packet”!

 Friday Night Spaghetti Dinner: We offer a free pre-race spaghetti dinner to all runners, one crewmember per runner and race staff.
 Additional crew and/or visitors are invited for a five dollar donation, payable at Friday registration.
 On your entry form please let us know if you intend to eat with us and how many will be eating.
 The meal will be served at 6:00 pm in the race headquarters building.
 The meal's purpose is two fold: one, to encourage race camaraderie and, second, to provide a good meal for people staying in the cabins.
 Experience has taught us that it is difficult to leave the race briefing at 6:00 to eat and be back by 8:00 pm when the park gate closes.
 If you are leaving the Park after the meal, be sure to be on your way to the gate by 7:45 pm.

 Parking at Camp Lapihio: Parking will be scattered throughout the four satellite cabin groups at Camp Lapihio.
-To facilitate parking on Saturday morning, parking areas will be assigned to each runner based on race number and/or cabin assignment.
+To facilitate parking on Saturday morning, one parking spot will be assigned to each runner based on race number and/or cabin assignment.
+All non-runner vehicles may park at Power Line Parking at Camp Lapihio or at Camp Crabtree.
 The cabin groupings are 500 to 1000 feet from race headquarters, the main lodge, and the start/finish line.
 The race course itself winds through the four cabin groups.
 In some places parking will be within 100 feet of the course and others will be up to 300 feet, with some spaces substantially further.
 Our Parking Crew will greet you as you arrive at the Camp Lapihio gate and assign each runner a parking area based on race number or cabin assignment.
-We strongly suggest you find your location as you arrive on Friday afternoon so you will be familiar with it for Saturday morning in the dark.
+We strongly suggest you find your location immediately so you will be familiar with it for Saturday morning in the dark.
 The smoother parking goes Saturday morning the better for everyone.
-There will be no runner or crew parking adjacent to the race headquarters building or on the park access roads!
+There will be no runner, crew or spectator parking adjacent to the race headquarters building or on the park access roads!

 Access to the Park: The main Park gate is normally opened at 8:00 am and is closed and stays closed at 8:00 pm.
 This applies to race Friday night.
 On race day, arrangements will be made to open the US 70 gate at 4:45 am.
 Once the gate is closed at 8:00 pm Saturday, park management will maintain access control into and out of the Park.
 Please note, park management, and not race management will control access into and out of the Park.
 On Saturday night only, access in and out of the Park will be limited to one-hour intervals (on the hour) unless there is an emergency.
 Crew members should be back in the Park prior to 8:00 pm or they will have to wait until the gate is opened on the interval schedule.
 Traffic is very congested on I-40, I-540 and US 70 on Friday afternoons so allow yourself plenty of time to get to the race registration, briefing, and dinner.